vacp2p/rfc/content/docs/rfcs/70/README.md

     state.Ns = state.Ns + 1
 	return header, AES256-GCM_Enc(mk, plaintext, AD || header)
 ```
+The `HEADER` function creates a new message header containing the public key from the key pair output of the `DH`function.
+It outputs the previous chain length `pn`, and the message number `n`.
+The returned header object contains ratchet public key `dh` and integers `pn` and `n`.

 ## Decryption
 This function will decrypt incoming messages.
 One introduces auxiliary functions required.